 Let’s explain silk

+💥 What is Silk?
 Silk is a natural fiber produced by insects as a material for their nests and cocoons.
 There are several types of insects that produce silk, including silkworms (the most common type of silk) but also beetles, honey bees, bumble bees, hornets, weaver ants, and many more.

-The earliest example of silk fabric comes from China when it was used in a child’s tomb to wrap the body.
+⚡️The history of Silk The earliest example of silk fabric comes from China when it was used in a child’s tomb to wrap the body.
 China dominated the silk industry for many years, and initially the material was reserved for the Emperor.
 The Chinese used silk as a form of currency, and cost was measured in lengths of silk.

 What is the Silk Road?